John Cage Online

 Composed in America"

-- John Cage: Ghost or Monster? — By Cornelius Cardew, JSTOR logon required
+Ghost or Monster? — By Cornelius Cardew, JSTOR

-- Three Thousand Seven Hundred Forty-Seven Words about John Cage — by Edward Morris, JSTOR logon required
+Seven Hundred Forty-Seven Words about John Cage — by Edward Morris,

 - 11